IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 # What's New in 2011 Volume 2

 ## Topic Overview
-This topic provides an overview of the new functionalities and components introduced with the Ignite UI™ 2011 Volume 2.
+This topic provides an overview of the new functionalities and components introduced with the %%ProductName%%™ 2011 Volume 2.

 ### In this topic
 This document contains the following sections: